Volunteering in Thailand with Projects Abroad

 Thailand is a popular and exhilarating country in which to volunteer abroad.
 Projects are available for anyone interested in volunteering in the developing world; whether you are on a gap year, a summer placement, or a career break.

-Volunteers can choose from Teaching, Care, Conservation & Environment, Nursing, Physiotherapy and Occupational Therapy volunteer placements in Thailand.
+Volunteers can choose from Teaching, Care and Conservation & Environment volunteer placements in Thailand.

 Where we are Based in Thailand

 Projects Abroad Thailand is based in Ao Nang near Krabi, a 1-hour flight south of Bangkok, on the Andaman Sea coast.
 This area is famous for its dramatic limestone cliffs.

 Most of our Teaching and Care projects are located in and around Krabi town and Ao Nang.
 All Teaching and Care volunteers live with local host families.

 Conservation volunteers are based at our shared volunteer resort just inland from Ao Nang.

 In whichever location you volunteer, other volunteers and staff will be close by, which creates a great volunteer spirit, as well as a feeling of belonging to the local community.
 The friendliness of the Thai people is world renowned.
 Many will want to practice speaking English with you, whether on the bus, at the market or on your walk home from work.